Exploratory Machine Learning with Unknown Unknowns: Theoretical Analysis

-\begin{myRemark} Compared with excess risk bounds of~\eqref{eq:sl-excess-risk} and~\eqref{eq:uniform-allocation-excess-risk}, we can observe that ExML exhibits a similar convergence rate of SL with \emph{known} best feature, yet \emph{without} requiring to know the best feature.
-An extra $\sqrt{K}$ times factor is paid for best feature identification.
-We note that under certain mild technical assumptions, the dependence can be further improved to $\sqrt{\log K}$ by median elimination~\citep{JMLR'06:Elimination}, as poor candidate features are removed in earlier episodes. \end{myRemark}
+\begin{myRemark}[Comparison between excess risk of SL and ExML] We have the following comparison between the theoretical results of SL and ExML.
+Comparing the excess risk bounds of~\eqref{eq:sl-excess-risk} and~\eqref{eq:uniform-allocation-excess-risk}, we can observe that ExML exhibits a similar convergence tendency to SL with \emph{known} best feature yet \emph{without} requiring to know the best feature in advance, which is realized at the expense of an extra $\sqrt{K}$ times factor for the best feature exploration as well as an extra failure probability $\delta_{\text{fail}}$. \endenv \end{myRemark}